 You may be able to get them off of your back if you record a document called a "Disclaimer" and do so right away.
 Get help from a real estate lawyer if you can.
 After you record the disclaimer, show it to the City and see if you can negotiate a dismissal.

 I was injured when rear ended by an uninsured motorist while driving a company vehicle.
 I'm currently going back and forth with my company's insurance.
 The adjuster keeps threatening to close the claim, trying to pressure me into signing the release.
 Recently, he sent an email to my...
 Read more »

 Insurance adjusters apply all sorts of tactics to pressure you to take less money than your claim is worth.
 I'd recommend hiring a personal injury lawyer to help you and who can deal with the adjuster on your behalf.
 I'd start by looking for a lawyer who is a member of the Illinois Trial...Read more »

 I lived with a man in a house.
 He rented the house and everything in the house was in his name.
 Nothing belonged to me.
 He had a dog that never acted mean but ended up biting the mailman one afternoon.
 I am being sued.
 In the paperwork it says I was an owner.
 Animal control took the report...
 Read more »

 You should strongly consider hiring a lawyer to defend your claim.
-Under the Animal Control Act, "Owner" means any person having a right of property in an animal, or who keeps or harbors an animal, or who has it in his care, or acts as its custodian, or who knowingly permits a dog to remain on any...Read more »
+Under the Animal Control Act, "Owner" means any person having a right of property in an animal, or who keeps or harbors an animal, or who has it in his care, or acts as its custodian, or who knowingly permits a dog to...Read more »

 It depends.
 The answer is usually yes, but sometimes parties agree to other terms.
 Also, sometimes a lawyer might need to hold back part of your settlement to cover any liens from doctors and insurance companies while they finish attempting to negotiate reductions in your medical liens.
 In several...Read more »